When you visit Miami, you'll find that the vibrant city offers endless possibilities.

 Everglades National Park

-The Everglades is the best known natural attraction in Florida - not to mention one of the most important.
+The Everglades is the best-known natural attraction in Florida, and it is one of the most important.

-This stretch of nationally-protected land not only serves as a tourist attraction, but it provides a home for many of the endangered species living in Florida.
+This stretch of nationally protected land not only serves as a tourist attraction but also provides a home for many of the endangered species living in Florida.

 If you want to spend a day trying to spot these and other critters for yourself, you can drive one hour out of Miami to find the Everglades waiting for you.